SceneEval: Evaluating Semantic Coherence in Text-Conditioned 3D Indoor Scene Synthesis

-To facilitate evaluation, we introduce \ourdataset, a dataset of scene descriptions with annotations on the expected scene properties. \ourdataset contains 500 scene descriptions covering ten room types: bedroom, living room, dining room, playroom, gaming room, kitchen, bathroom, basement, den, and office.
-We define three difficulty levels for the scene descriptions --- easy, medium, and hard --- based on the complexity of the descriptions in terms of the number of objects specified.
-We consider large furniture objects (e.g., bed, sofa) and small objects (e.g., cup, book) separately.
-Easy scene descriptions specify at most four objects with all being large furniture objects.
-Medium descriptions specify five to eight objects, with up to three small objects.
-Hard descriptions have at least nine objects in total, with no restrictions on object types.
-In addition, hard descriptions may specify scenes with multiple rooms.
-See details in \cref{sec:supp_dataset_details}.
+Together, the manual and semi-automatic processes result in a total of 500 scene descriptions with annotations.
+These cover ten common room types: bedroom, living room, dining room, playroom, gaming room, kitchen, bathroom, basement, den, and office.
+We organize the dataset into three difficulty levels based on the complexity of the descriptions.
+Easy descriptions specify at most four large furniture objects (e.g., bed, sofa).
+Medium descriptions specify five to eight objects, with up to three being small objects (e.g., cup, book).
+Hard descriptions contain at least nine objects, with no restriction on type, and may involve multiple rooms. \cref{tab:dataset_stat} summarizes the dataset statistics.

-The first 100 descriptions were manually formulated by the authors based on personal experiences and online images of houses and apartments.
-Each description depicts an indoor scene with a focus on the objects and their spatial relationships.
-There is no predefined format, as we aim to capture the diversity of how people describe scenes.
-We manually annotate each description with its ground-truth annotations detailing the expected number of objects, their attributes, and their spatial relationships with other objects and architectural elements.
-See \cref{sec:supp_annotation_schema} for our annotation schema and \cref{sec:supp_data_collection_manual} for details on the manual annotation.

-We then use a VLM (\textit{o4-mini-2025-04-16}~\cite{openai2025gpto4}) to expand the manual descriptions to \ourdataset.
-See \cref{sec:supp_llm_prompts_data_gen} for the VLM prompts.
-New scene descriptions are generated in small batches of three to five.
-For each difficulty level, we use a randomly selected set of ten manually created entries as in-context examples to guide the VLM.
-The model first generates the descriptions and then fills in the annotations.
-We manually validate all generated entries, correcting annotation errors and discarding descriptions that are too similar to existing ones to maintain diversity.
-We describe the validation process in details in \cref{sec:supp_data_collection_auto}.
-Despite efforts to ensure robustness, 87\% of entries at the medium and hard levels required at least one edit, making fully automatic generation infeasible.
-We describe the VLM's failure modes in \cref{sec:limitations}.
-In total, we generated 150 easy, 200 medium, and 150 hard descriptions with annotations. \cref{tab:dataset_stat} summarizes the dataset statistics, and \cref{fig:annotation} shows an example.